Infinite dimensional finitely forcible graphon: Definitions

-The first lemma guarantees the existence of a set of constraints that force a graphon satisfying these constraints to be a partitioned graphon with a given partition and given degrees between the parts. \begin{lemma} Let $a_1,\ldots,a_k$ be positive real numbers summing to one and let $d_1,\ldots$, $d_k$ be distinct reals between $0$ and $1$.
-There exists a finite set of constraints $\mathcal{C}$ such that any graphon $W$ satisfying $\mathcal{C}$ must be a partitioned graphon with parts of sizes $a_1,\ldots,a_k$ and degrees $d_1,\ldots,d_k$. \end{lemma}
+We conclude this section by explicitly stating three lemmas that were proven in~\cite{bib-rademacher} and that we use further.
+The first lemma guarantees the existence of a set of constraints that force a graphon satisfying these constraints to be a partitioned graphon with a given partition and given degrees. \begin{lemma} Let $k\in\NN$, $a_1,\ldots,a_k$ be positive real numbers summing to one and let $d_1,\ldots$, $d_k$ be distinct reals between $0$ and $1$.
+There exists a finite set of constraints $\mathcal{C}$ such that a graphon $W$ satisfies $\mathcal{C}$ if and only if $W$ is a partitioned graphon with $k$ parts such that the $i$-th part has measure $a_i$ and its vertices have degree $d_i$. \end{lemma}

-The following lemma allows us to use decorated constraints by stating that they are equivalent to some non-decorated constraints. \begin{lemma} Let $k\in \mathbb{N}$, and let $a_1 , \ldots, a_k$ be positive real numbers summing to one and let $d_1 , \ldots, d_k$ be distinct reals between zero and one.
-If $W$ is a partitioned graphon with $k$ parts formed by vertices of degree $d_i$ and measure $a_i$ each, then any decorated (rooted or non-rooted) constraint can be expressed as a non-decorated non-rooted constraint, i.e., $W$ satisfies the decorated constraint if and only if it satisfies the non-decorated non-rooted constraint. \end{lemma}

-Note that our definition of density of a decorated graph $H$ differs from the definition in~\cite{bib-rademacher}.
-However, density of a decorated graph $H$ in our sense is density of a decorated graph $H$ in the sense of~\cite{bib-rademacher} multiplied by the appropriate constant depending on measures of the parts of the graphon.
-Therefore, decorated constraints in our sense and in the sense of~\cite{bib-rademacher} are in one-to-one correspondence.
-Thus, Lemma~\ref{lemma:decorated} holds with our definition of decorated constraints, too.
+The following lemma says that decorated constraints have the same expressing power as non-decorated constraints. \begin{lemma} Let $k\in\NN$, let $a_1,\ldots,a_k$ be positive real numbers summing to one, and let $d_1,\ldots,d_k$ be distinct reals between zero and one.
+Further, let $D_1$ and $D_2$ be two compatible rooted decorated density expressions with decorations $A_1,\ldots,A_k$.
+There exist an ordinary density expression $D$, i.e., $D$ has no roots and no decorations, such that every partitioned graphon $W$ with $k$ parts formed by vertices of degree $d_i$ and measure $a_i$ each satisfies $D_1=D_2$ if and only if it satisfies $D=0$. \end{lemma} We remark that our definition of interpreting decorated density expressions differ from the definition given in~\cite{bib-rademacher}.
+However, the difference results only in a constant multiplicative factor depending on the measures of the parts of a graphon; in particular, Lemma~\ref{lemma:decorated} also holds with the definition of decorated constraints that we use.

-The last lemma states that we can always force a pseudorandom bipartite graphon between two parts of a partitioned graphon.
+The last lemma states that there exists a finite set of constraints guaranteeing that a partitioned graphon is constant between a specific pair of its parts.